Looking for Light in the Darkness

 Our lives become light in the darkness.

-Where do we find light in the darkness today?
+Where are we looking for light in the darkness today?

-How can we be light in the darkness for someone this week?
+How can we continue looking for light in the darkness within ourselves this week?

 [Image by eisencruz]